Table-R1: Region-based Reinforcement Learning for Table Understanding: Conclusion

 \section{Conclusion}

-In this paper, we introduce \ourmethod{}, a novel rule-based table reinforcement learning method.
-Through two-stage RE-SFT and TARPO training, \ourmethod{} effectively incorporates the extraction of the minimum table region into the reasoning CoT, thereby enhancing the guidance of answer generation.
-The experimental results show that \ourmethod{} delivers an average improvement of 14.36 points across multiple base models on three benchmarks, even surpassing GPT-4o with 8B-sized Qwen3 base model.
+In this paper, we introduce \ourmethod{}, a novel region-based reinforcement learning method for table understanding.
+Through RE-SFT and TARPO training, \ourmethod{} effectively incorporates the extraction of the minimum table region into the reasoning CoT, thereby enhancing the guidance of answer generation.
+The experimental results show that \ourmethod{} delivers an average improvement of 14.36 points across multiple base models on three benchmarks.
 Moreover, TARPO reduces response token consumption by an average of 67.5\% compared to GRPO.
 In future work, we hope \ourmethod{} will inspire more research on rule-based reinforcement learning methods for different domain-specific tasks.
 We also aim to encourage the exploration of signals beyond final answers in the CoT process that can be used for reward shaping to enhance the quality of reasoning process.